felipehimself/market-microservices/readme.md

       targetPort: 1433
 ```

-You'll notice the env values and not read from secret files but directly in Kubernets instead.
+You'll notice the env values are not read from secret files but directly in Kubernets instead.
 You can achieve it by running in your terminal:

 `kubectl create secret generic mssql --from-literal=SA_PASSWORD=[YOUR PASSWORD]`